github/semantic/docs/coding-style.md

   }
 ```

-### Split up imports into logical groups.

-We use the following convention, each section separated by a newline:

-1. Prelude/Prologue import
-2. Library/stdlib imports
-3. Local in-project imports.

 ### Align typographical symbols.

 `->` in `case` statements and signatures, `=` in functions, and `::` in records should be aligned.
 Your editor can help with this.
 In certain situations, aligning symbols may decrease readability, e.g. complicated `case` statements.
 Use your best judgment.